rossja/ncc-scoutsuite/README.md

 docker run -it rossja/ncc-scoutsuite bash
 ~~~

-* Alternatively, clone the [GitHub Repo](https://github.com/rossja/ncc-scoutsuite) and then run `docker-compose up --build` from within the source tree
+* Alternatively, clone the [GitHub Repo](https://github.com/rossja/ncc-scoutsuite) and then run `docker-compose up --build` from within the source tree, then run it.

 ----